Skip to main content

 Background information

-Bluefin tuna (Thunnus thynnus), Gilthead Seabream (Sparus aurata).
-Alternative fish species have been cultured by the Aquaculture Directorate, such as the Meagre (Argyrosomus regius), Sea bream (Diplodus sargus), European Sea bass (Dicentrarchus labrax) and the Greater amberjack (Seriola dumerili).
+Atlantic bluefin tuna (Thunnus thynnus), gilthead seabream (Sparus aurata).
+Alternative fish species have been cultured by the Aquaculture Directorate, such as the meagre (Argyrosomus regius), seabream (Diplodus sargus), European seabass (Dicentrarchus labrax) and the greater amberjack (Seriola dumerili).

 In Malta, aquaculture occurs in sea and brackish water.
-According to Eurostar, the following main production methods were used in 2021:
+The following main production methods were used in 2022:

 The Maltese aquaculture industry is entirely dependent on marine resources and is divided into two distinct sectors being: